natashacmyers/cononleystore/README.md

 - [Pep8](http://pep8online.com/) is used to validate the Python code

 ## Testing
-The test procedures and the key issues of the tests are written in the file[TEST.md]().
+The test procedures and the key issues of the tests are written in the file [TEST.md](TEST.md).

 ## Deployment